Academic Information and Policies

 A. Policy Statement

 Waldorf University is committed to creating and maintaining an atmosphere in which all members of the community are treated with dignity and respect.
-As part of this commitment, harassment and bullying is regarded as reprehensible and will not be tolerated by the Waldorf University community.
+As part of this commitment, harassment and bullying are regarded as reprehensible and will not be tolerated by the Waldorf University community.
 To further the University’s educational goals and its commitment to preventing harassment of any kind, harassment education will be provided no less than annually.
-As an educational institution Waldorf believes that meaningful education and proactive conversation is imperative to creating a respectful community.
+As an academic institution, Waldorf believes that meaningful education and proactive conversation are imperative to creating a respectful community.

-This policy applies to all members of the University community–students, faculty, staff, administrators, and members of the Board of Trustees.
-Members of the University community who are traveling abroad on university business or due to a university course are expected to comply with this policy regardless of local laws and/or customs.
+This policy applies to all University community members–students, faculty, staff, administrators, guests and members of the Board of Trustees.
+University community members traveling abroad on university business or due to a university course are expected to comply with this policy regardless of local laws and/or customs.
 It also applies to any persons not affiliated with the University who may have occasion to be present on campus and interact with students, faculty, and staff.

 While harassment most often occurs in situations of a power differential between the persons involved, it may occur between persons of the same or similar status.
-The University will not tolerate behavior between or among members of the community which creates a hostile, intimidating, or divisive atmosphere which may prove disruptive to the University community.
+The University will not tolerate behavior between or among community members that creates a hostile, intimidating, or divisive atmosphere that may prove disruptive to the University community.

 B. Definitions

-Complainant: A member of the University community who believes he/she may have been subject to, witnessed, or been informed about harassment.
+Complainant: A University community member who believes they may have been subject to, witnessed, or been informed about harassment.

-Recipient: Formally known as the Designated Complaint Recipients, these members of the University community are individually designated to receive all harassment complaints.
+Recipient: Formally known as the Designated Complaint Recipients, these University community members are individually designated to receive all harassment complaints.
 They are:

 • the Vice President for Business Affairs;